I live and practice in Binfield in Berkshire and am married with three grown-up children who really are the reason that I discovered homeopathy!

 In order to progress my knowledge and keep up-to-date with exciting developments, I attend regular seminars and training courses on many aspects of homeopathy.
 I also recently became interested in Hair Mineral Analysis as an additional tool that I can use to inform my prescribing and so I have undertaken some training on that.

 In 2016 I happily departed from the world of corporate IT to focus fully on my homeopathy practice.
-I heard a quote recently – ‘Find a job that you love doing and you’ll never have to work again’ – I have to say that is what being a homeopath is to me – at times it is challenging, mostly it is a joy and I work with the loveliest people helping them get to a better level of health.
+I heard a quote recently – ‘Find a job that you love doing and you’ll never have to work again’ – I have to say that is what being a homeopath is to me – I work with the loveliest people helping them get to a better level of health.